npm/couch-login/README.md

 For example, you could assign a function to this method to save the token into a redis session, a cookie, or in some other database.

-Takes a callback which should be called when the token is saved.
+Takes a callback which MUST be called when the token is saved.

 ### couch.tokenGet